MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/New-MgUserMessageAttachment.md

 ## SYNOPSIS
 Use this API to create a new Attachment.
 An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaBetaUserMessageAttachment](/powershell/module/Microsoft.Graph.Beta.Mail/New-MgBetaUserMessageAttachment?view=graph-powershell-beta)

 ## SYNTAX